quantumlib/unitary/examples/quantum_chinese_chess/README.md

 , i.e. either the horse was in `a7` and the cannon successfully moved ot `e7`, or the horse is in `c7` and the cannon did not move at all.
 This is an example of [quantum entanglement](https://en.wikipedia.org/wiki/Quantum_entanglement).

 ### Measurement
-Given the following scenario, where we have splitted red rook, white horse and white cannon.
+Given the following scenario, where there are splitted red rook, white horse and white cannon.

 <img width="287" alt="Screenshot 2024-07-31 at 1 14 49 PM" src="https://github.com/user-attachments/assets/d2b6851b-8566-4296-a55a-e78cf23ce6b7">

 And the white player would like to make the move `e7e3` to capture the red horse.
 In this case we will make a [measurement](https://en.wikipedia.org/wiki/Measurement_in_quantum_mechanics) to check if there is exactly one `cannon platform` between the cannon and the target.
-Depennding on the measurement result, you should see one of the two scenarios (with equal probability):
+Depending on the measurement result, you should see one of the two scenarios (with equal probability):

 <img width="290" alt="Screenshot 2024-07-31 at 1 16 29 PM" src="https://github.com/user-attachments/assets/297e0134-bc00-47f1-881d-8bb484a7ff92">
 <img width="285" alt="Screenshot 2024-07-31 at 1 15 56 PM" src="https://github.com/user-attachments/assets/237f0bb1-792a-4a85-8518-cc5e59adc2f3">

-In the left case, In the right case.
+In the left case, the `platform` is not there, so the capture is not made <sup>[1]</sup>.
+In the right case, the `platform` is there, and the capture is made.
 But in both cases, note that other superposition pieces (red rook and white horse) are not affected, i.e. the whole board is still in a superposition state.

+[1] Note that in such cannon firing scenarios the player might want to have a `laser cannon`, i.e. to capture the red elephant instead, with the red horse as platform.
+This has not been implemented.
+Feel free to submit such pull requests!